 *Credits come from an additional HP core course, an upgraded “honors” version of a course within an HP student’s major, a 1-credit (or experience equivalent) research project / creative product or internship, and a 3-credit study abroad course.

-A First-Semester Orientation Program will serve as a community-building mechanism, as well as an introduction to the particular features of the AUHP, the liberal-arts mission of the institution, and to various faculty who will be involved in the program.
+A First-Semester Orientation Program will serve as a community-building mechanism, as well as an introduction to the particular features of Asbury University’s Honors Program (AUHP), the liberal-arts mission of the institution, and to various faculty who will be involved in the program.
 This orientation program consists of four mandatory meetings during the fall semester of students’ freshman year.

 Several features of the HP core courses:

-Beyond the 12 credits of required courses outlined in Part 2, each Honors Program student will complete 3 – 6 required hours of academic work via a custom-tailored combination of credits within their chosen area of study.
-An honors student, in consultation with their major advisor, will enroll in an existing 3-credit course within their major but will take it as “honors.”
+Beyond the 12 credits of required courses outlined in Part 2, each Honors Program student will complete 9 hours of academic work either through additional core courses, a study abroad experience, or via a custom-tailored course within their chosen area of study.
+An honors student, may, in consultation with their major advisor, enroll in an existing 3-credit course within their major but will take it as “honors.”
 “Honors” means the HP student and professor have agreed to a reasonable additional expectation for the course – reflecting an elevated version of the experience.
-The HP designation for a course must result in at least one additional product or experience to be generated or had by the student.
 However, the upgraded version of the course should still be considered a 3-credit experience.
-Department chairs will decide if proposed amendments to a course will satisfy as being considered an “honors” version of the course.
-Some examples might be an additional paper addressing a challenging concept or theoretical perspective in an upper-level psychology or literature elective, or an added analysis or more complex analysis of data for a science course, culminating in either an additional written product and/or a class presentation addressing this additional work.
+Department chairs will decide if proposed amendments to a course satisfy an “honors” version of the course.
+Some examples might be an additional paper addressing a challenging concept or theoretical perspective in an upper-level psychology or literature elective, or a more complex analysis of data for a science course, culminating in either an additional written product and/or a class presentation addressing this additional work.